Johnson: Russian invasion of Ukraine is a catastrophe for our continent

 Boris Johnson said Russian President Vladimir Putin’s invasion of Ukraine is a “catastrophe for our continent”, as he called on world leaders to meet and plan a response.

-The Prime Minister tweeted his remarks after chairing an urgent Cobra emergency committee meeting on Thursday morning.
+The Prime Minister tweeted his remarks after chairing an urgent Cobra emergency committee meeting on Thursday morning, as Moscow launched a wide-ranging attack on Ukraine, hitting cities and bases with air strikes or shelling.

-He is due to address the nation later, and speak in the Commons in the evening.
+Mr Johnson is due to make a televised address to the nation at midday before speaking in the Commons in the evening.

 The Prime Minister said: “This is a catastrophe for our continent.